Home

 On Sunday 26 October 2008 Sounds Like took part in a concert given in Old St Pancras Church, in London.
 The evening, entitled “War and Exile”, was organised by the Constitution Poets, a group based in the Kings Cross and Camden Town areas of London.
 It was planned to coincide with the approach of Remembrance Sunday.
 It set out to present comment, reflection and remembrance on the themes of war and exile, expressed through words and music.

-The members who took part on this occasion were Angela Inglis, Rob Inglis, Miranda Martin, Deborah Lavin and Roger Robinson.
+The poets who took part on this occasion were Angela Inglis, Rob Inglis, Miranda Martin, Deborah Lavin and Roger Robinson.
 (Not all are heard in these extracts from the concert).

 Technical information: For the electric guitar items Edward Lee used a Yamaha Pacifica guitar, with a Polytone Brute amplifier, and effects from a Boss ME-50 unit.